ezraporter/AWS-Educational-Training/ACloudGuruNotes.md

 ### AWS CLI Tutorial

-In the tutorial, the instructor uses an AWS OS.
+In the tutorial, the instructor uses an AWS OS (one of the advantages being the AWS CLI and associated packages are pre-installed).
 You can still use an Ubuntu instance by updating the Ubuntu system (`sudo apt update`) and then installing the AWS CLI (`sudo apt-get install awscli`).

 You can then attempt to programatically make an S3 bucket using `aws s3 mb s3://acloudguru2019-ccp` but this will fail without credentials.
 Supply the credentials using `aws configure`.
 Supply the AWS Access Key and Secret Access key of your user.
 Use `us-east-1` for your region default (not 1a).